 Last year, our family bought a Subaru Outback, and it felt like out of nowhere, everywhere I turned, I saw a Subaru.

 Lately, stories of hate, divide, and an overall lack of humanity fill our news headlines.
-On top of that, we’ve got the unimaginable struggles of 2020 continually staring at us in our feeds.
 This is all I see in the world as of late.

 She asks us to redirect our conversations and stop letting the media dictate our focus.
 Let's talk about the upside of the last few years we've been through too...